Peter Turk: Biography

 Péter Türk studied at the Grammar School for Fine and Applied Arts in Budapest between 1957 and 1961, then learned to be a typesetter at the Print Industry School between 1963 and 1964.
 From 1964 to 1968 he studied for a diploma in Hungarian and art at the Eger Teachers' Training College.
-He had his firs exhibition in 1968, thence became an important participant in the Hungarian neo-avantgarde scene.
+He had his first exhibition in 1968, thence became an important participant in the Hungarian neo-avantgarde scene.
 In 1970, he met his future wife, Amália Bojta (Amy), their first child, Dóra was born in 1979, then their second child, Zsuzsanna was born in 1981.
 Between 1968 and 1971, Türk taught Hungarian and art at the Lakatos Street primary school in Pestlőrinc, then art and art history at the Print Industry School from 1971 to 1983.
 In 1983, an eye disease forced him to quit teaching, and because of this Türk took applied graphics commissions to sustain his family from 1984 to 1988.
 In 1989, as a result of his personal experience of God, he stopped making art for one and a half years, then presented new works in 1991 at Óbudai Társaskör Galéria, under the title BREAD, WATER.
 He became ill and got operated in 2009, then his illness recurred in 2011.
 He died in 2015.